List of Supernatural and The Winchesters characters: Chuck Shurley / God

 In "Inherit the Earth", the Winchesters discover that God has killed all other life on the planet.
 In a bid of desperation, they contact him, and offer to kill each other in exchange for Chuck bringing back everything else.
 Chuck, however, reveals that he has decided to let them suffer in a lifeless world.
 He later sadistically kills a dog the Winchesters found.
 God then revives his son Lucifer, and sends him to steal his "deathbook" from the Winchesters.
 Lucifer, however, is killed by his brother Michael, who has since sided with the Winchesters.

 Michael later betrays the Winchesters and summons God in an attempt to become his "favorite" again.
 God, however, executes Michael for his earlier betrayal.
 He then reveals to the Winchesters that he now intends to "cancel" their "show" and begins savagely beating them.
 The Winchesters, despite serious injuries, begin to laugh, much to Chuck's confusion.
 Jack then ambushes Chuck and drains him of all his power.
 The Winchesters reveal that Jack has been able to harness the energy from Lucifer, Michael, and now God by watching their fights.
 Chuck accepts his defeat and prepares to be killed, only for the Winchesters to reveal that they instead have chosen to let him live as a mortal and die forgotten.
-The Winchesters and Jack then leave a horrified Chuck alone in the woods.
+The Winchesters and Jack then leave a horrified Chuck alone in the woods, though his ultimate fate is left alone.

 In The Winchesters, it's revealed that God had created the Akrida as a failsafe in case of his defeat: monsters that threatened to finish what God had started and destroy all of creation, including the Multiverse which Jack had restored following God's defeat.
 Breaking Jack's rules about no interference, Dean guides alternate reality versions of his parents and their friends to destroy the Akrida, foiling God's plan once and for all.
 Although God himself doesn't appear in The Winchesters, Rob Benedict makes a cameo appearance as a band member named Tango in one episode.